 Guided Everest Base Camp Trek Preparation:

 Are you wondering how difficult is Everest base camp trek is?
 Everest Base Camp trek difficulty level is marked moderate.
 Well preparing for the Everest base camp trek helps to make your trip successful, so you should do some exercise in the last three months before the departure date.
 Everest Base Camp Trek is suitable for beginners who don’t have trekking experience.
 The trail will include many steep, rugged, rocky, and snowy paths.
 Therefore, good physical fitness is needed to go on EBC Trek.
 You don't need any prior trekking experience to go on Everest Base Camp Trek, however, if you have one it will definitely help you a lot.
 You are advised to do some physical exercise such as doing Yoga every day, heart cardiology exercise, morning walk with a small day bag, hiking each weekend, and participating in Gym Club as Everest Base Camp Trek Training a few months before Trek starting date.

 Mount Everest Base Camp Trek Guide and Porter:

-While trekking with Nepal Mother House Treks, we will provide you the most experienced and professional trek guides and porters for you.
+While trekking with Nepal Mother House Treks, we will provide you the most experienced and professional trek guides and porters.
 The guides are licensed to lead trekking groups in the Himalayas.
 They also have gone through extensive training to tackle any emergency situations or health problems.
 Your guides are like your doctors during the trek.
 Where porters are well trained for cooking if you are camping during the trek.

 Travel Insurance for EBC Trek:

 Travel insurance is very important while traveling especially in high terrain and isolated region.
 Your travel insurance for EBC will help you in case of emergency evacuation and property loss.
 You can take out travel insurance from any trustworthy company in your hometown and bring documents with you during your trip to Nepal.
 The insurance must be cover if in case needed emergency rescue up to 5,500 meters, lost the lockage, miss the flight and medication during Everest base camp trek.